wetterkrank/telegram-bot-tools/README.md

 ```

 ### Bot Sender Tool
-- Sends a message to a specific chat from the bot
+- Sends a message to selected chats from your bot

 ## Tech Stack
 - Vite